isomerpages/mlaw-pdo/_about-us/About the Public Defender’s Office.md

 We are headed by a Chief Public Defender and staffed by Public Defenders, responsible for carrying out the Public Defenders Act 2022 and the administration of the Public Defender’s Office.

-The PDO co-delivers criminal legal aid alongside the Criminal Legal Aid Scheme (“**CLAS**”) which is administered by Law Society Pro Bono Service ("LSPBS").
+The PDO co-delivers Criminal Defence Aid alongside Law Society Pro Bono Service ("LSPBS").